MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 * `cusparse64_80.dll`
 * `nvml.dll`

-All these dlls can be found in the CNTK binary release version, see the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).
+All these DLLs can be found in the CNTK binary release version, see the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).

 ## Using Python
 You can use Python to evaluate a pre-trained model.
 Examples can be found [here](./How-do-I-Evaluate-models-in-Python.md).